sasha-polev/aerospark/README.md

 Aerospike Spark Connector
 ===============

-NOTE: this version requires Spark 1.2.0+, if you are suing Spark 1.1.x please use [Spark-1.1.0](/sasha-polev/aerospark/tree/Spark-1.1.0) tag
+NOTE: this version requires Spark 1.2.0+, if you are using Spark 1.1.x please use [Spark-1.1.0](/sasha-polev/aerospark/tree/Spark-1.1.0) tag
 --------------------------------------------------------------------------------------------------

 Spark glue to efficiently read data from Aerospike